IonutPopescu93/mica-piata/docs/plan/backlog.md

 # 2. define entities

 ## user
-    user can have multiple roles (customer, saller) user can buy products from costumers
+    user can have multiple roles (customer, seller) user can buy products from costumers
     user can be a customer
     customer can buy from customers (they can negotiate the price or to trade)

 ## role
-    customer, salller, admin
+    customer, seller, admin

 ## account
     balance